LukasMut/human_alignment/README.md

     </a>
 </div>

-# Predicting the "odd-one-out" on a triplet task
+# Human alignment of neural network representations

-## Environment set-up
+## Environment setup and dependencies

 We recommend to create a virtual environment (e.g., human_alignment), including all dependencies, via `conda`